Chappaquiddick incident: Findings

-Having found probable cause of a crime, under Massachusetts law Boyle could have issued a warrant for his arrest, but he did not do so.
+Having found probable cause of a crime, under Massachusetts law, Boyle could have issued a warrant for Kennedy's arrest, but he did not do so.
 Despite Boyle's findings, Dinis chose not to prosecute Kennedy for manslaughter.
-The Kopechne family did not bring any legal action against him but did receive a payment of $90,904 from him personally and $50,000 from his insurance company.
+The Kopechne family did not bring any legal action against Kennedy but did receive a payment of $90,904 from him personally and $50,000 from his insurance company.
 The Kopechnes later explained their decision not to take legal action by saying, "We figured that people would think we were looking for blood money."

 Grand jury investigation

 On April 6, 1970, a Dukes County grand jury assembled in special session to investigate Kopechne's death.
-Judge Wilfred Paquet instructed the members of the grand jury that they could consider only matters brought to their attention by the superior court, the district attorney, or their personal knowledge.
+Judge Wilfred Paquet instructed the members of the grand jury that they could consider only matters brought to their attention by the superior court, the district attorney or their personal knowledge.
 He cited the orders of the Massachusetts Supreme Judicial Court and told the grand jury that it could not see the evidence or Boyle's report from the inquest, which were still impounded.
 Dinis had attended the inquest and seen Boyle's report, and he told the grand jury that there was not enough evidence to indict Kennedy on potential charges of manslaughter, perjury, or driving to endanger.
-The grand jury called four witnesses who had not testified at the inquest; they testified for a total of 20 minutes, but no indictments were issued.
+The grand jury called four witnesses who had not testified at the inquest; they testified for a total of twenty minutes, but no indictments were issued.